freddyaboulton/gradio-webrtc/docs/userguide/audio.md

 ## Reply On Pause

 Typically, you want to run a python function whenever a user has stopped speaking.
 This can be done by wrapping a python generator with the `ReplyOnPause` class and passing it to the `handler` argument of the `Stream` object.
+The `ReplyOnPause` class will handle the voice detection and turn taking logic automatically!

 === "Code"
     ```python